SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 You can extend the behavior of a structure type with an extension declaration, as discussed in :ref:`Declarations_ExtensionDeclaration`.

 ..
-XXX Additional bits from the SE-0306 actors proposal:
+TODO Additional bits from the SE-0306 actors proposal:

    Partial applications of isolated functions are only permitted when the expression is a direct argument